jeffpar/pcjs.v1/devices/leds/scroller/README.md

 - `$p` (*pause* scrolling)
 - `$s` (*scroll* the display without adding more symbols)

-The default operation is to scroll the display, adding new symbols on the right as needed.
-When all symbols in the current message are exhausted, processing returns to the beginning of the message.
+The default operation is to scroll the display, adding new symbols to the vacated end of the display as needed.
+When all symbols in the current message have been processed, processing returns to the beginning of the message.

-To change the default operation at any point, insert one or more command symbols into the string.
-Commands may also include a count immediately after the `$` (eg, `$90s`), which determines how many "steps" (cycles) should be applied to that command before moving on to the next command.
-So, for example, `$90s` will scroll the display 90 times (without adding new symbols) before continuing on to the next symbol.
+To change the default operation at any point, insert one or more command codes into the string.
+Commands may also include a count immediately after the `$` (e.g., `$90s`), which determines how many "steps" (cycles) that command should remain in effect before advancing to the next symbol (or command) in the message.
+So, for example, `$90s` will scroll the display 90 times (without adding new symbols) before continuing to the next symbol.
+The default count for an operation is 1.

-For convenience, commands that don't need a count (eg, `$b` and `$o`) automatically treat the count as a pause (`$p`).
+For convenience, commands that don't need a count (e.g., `$b` and `$o`) automatically treat the count as a pause (`$p`).
 In other words, `$30b` is equivalent to `$b$30p`.

-Finally, to display a `$`, use two of them.
+Finally, if you want to embed `$` as a normal symbol, use two of them (`$$`).

 More commands will be added over time.
 This was just an initial set to get the ball rolling -- or rather, to get it scrolling.